 It is better to take refuge in the Lord than to trust in people.
 It is better to take refuge in the Lord than to trust in princes.
 [Psalm 118:8-9 (NLT)]

-Then conquer we must, when our cause is just, And this be our motto: “In God is our trust.”
-[Francis Scott Key (The Star Spangled Banner)]
+Then conquer we must, when our cause it is just, And this be our motto – “In God is our trust,” And the star-spangled banner in triumph shall wave O’er the land of the free and the home of the brave.
+[Francis Scott Key]

 If we ever forget that we’re one nation under God, then we will be a nation gone under.
 [President Ronald Reagan]